Zukotsu88/Atari_2600_Games/README.md

 # Atari_2600_Games
-The purpose of this reinforcement learning project is to create working agents in to win at several Atari 2600 games using a Deep Q Learning algorithm.
+The purpose of this reinforcement learning project is to create working agents in order to win several Atari 2600 games using a Deep Q Learning algorithm.
 This includes:
 1. AirRaid
 2. Air-Striker Genesis